learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 end
 ```

-> **Note**: You'll need to restart the server after making these changes before
+> **Note**: After making these changes, you'll need to restart the server before
-> trying them out in the browser.
+> you can try them out in the browser.
 You can stop the server with `control + c`.
-If
-> you encounter an error when running your server about the port being in use,
+> If you encounter an error when running your server about the port being in use,
 > refer to [this StackOverflow post](https://stackoverflow.com/a/32592965) to
 > find and stop a process running on a specific port.